grafana/mimir/docs/sources/configuration/config-file-reference.md

   # CLI flag: -ruler-storage.s3.access-key-id
   [access_key_id: <string> | default = ""]

-  # If enabled, use http:// for the S3 endpoint instead of https://.
-This could
+  # [advanced] If enabled, use http:// for the S3 endpoint instead of https://.
-  # be useful in local dev/test environments while using an S3-compatible
+  # This could be useful in local dev/test environments while using an
-  # backend storage, like Minio.
+  # S3-compatible backend storage, like Minio.
   # CLI flag: -ruler-storage.s3.insecure
   [insecure: <boolean> | default = false]